 - Build trust with investors & banks: A reasonable payment ratio proves that the business has a safe financial foundation, can easily raise capital or receive credit incentives.

-- Management decision support: Help leaders consider increasing working capital, managing debt, optimizing inventory to improve cash flow.
+- Management decision support: Help leaders consider increasing working capital, debt management, optimize inventory to improve cash flow.

 - Combine with other indicators for comprehensive assessment: When combined with profitability, operating efficiency, and financial leverage, the liquidity ratio becomes an important piece in the overall financial health picture.